-The uniquely horrifying set of facts of this case, however, does not suffer from this flaw, because Arredondo, on behalf of UCISD and officers under his command, "knowingly place[d]" E.T. in danger and cut off "potential sources of private aid."
-Johnson, 38 F.3d at 200-01; see Am.
-Compl. ¶¶ 126, 129-31, 149, 154, 164, 170, 174, 190.
-Arredondo acted to implement UCISD's new barricade policy, by repeatedly ordering those officers under his command to not breach the classrooms, though they knew that children were being shot at in the classrooms.
-Id. ¶¶ 147, 149, 164, 170.
+The uniquely horrifying set of facts of this case, however, does not suffer from this flaw, because Arredondo, on behalf of UCISD and joined by the officers under his command, "knowingly place[d]" M.Z. and K.T. in danger.
+Johnson, 38 F.3d at 200.
+They knew that children were still alive and being shot at, and yet decided to barricade them in the classroom anyways.
+See Compl. ¶¶ 128, 131-33, 151, 153, 158, 168, 174, 178, 197.
+Arredondo affirmatively acted to implement UCISD's new barricade policy, by repeatedly ordering those officers under his command to not breach the classrooms, even as they heard gunshots and knew that children were alive and being shot at in the classrooms.
+Id. ¶¶ 151, 153, 168, 174.
 That is deliberate indifference, and the precise scenario envisioned by the state-created danger theory.